 The regional wastewater conveyance and treatment system has an estimated replacement value of approximately $7 billion.
 From 1970 to 2013, capital investment focused primarily on developing an efficient and effective wastewater system to meet the needs of a growing region.
 These investments have included interceptor system capacity expansion and extension to serve the long-term service area (2040 and beyond), as well as consolidating, expanding capacity, and completing quality upgrades to the regional wastewater treatment plants.
 Since 2014, capital investments have shifted primarily to preserving the valuable regional wastewater infrastructure.

-The 2017-2022 Capital Program supports the level of service to MCES customers, including:
+The 2023-2028 Capital Program (PDF, 25 MB) supports the level of service to MCES customers:

-- Coordinating public infrastructure asset preservation work.
+- Coordinate public infrastructure asset preservation work.

 The Environmental Services Capital Program is a component of the Council’s unified budget plan.
 The Environmental Services Division plans capital spending for new treatment plants, interceptors and/or improvements of the metropolitan wastewater system.
 The capital program provides capital investments to preserve and rehabilitate existing wastewater infrastructure, meet more stringent water and air quality regulations, and expand the system's capacity to meet regional growth needs.
 It is prepared, reviewed, and approved on a yearly basis to consider the new programs and/or adjustments to the plan.
 The capital program and key projects are presented to customers at the annual open house and budget workshops.